pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part01_cde_architecture.md

 # Part 1: CDE Architecture

+## Objective

+In this section you will learn about CDE's flexible architecture and its main components.
+This is just a recommended reading and there are no jobs associated with it.

+## Introduction to the CDE Service

 Cloudera Data Engineering (CDE) is a service for Cloudera Data Platform that allows you to submit batch jobs to auto-scaling virtual clusters.
 CDE enables you to spend more time on your applications, and less time on infrastructure.

 Cloudera Data Engineering allows you to create, manage, and schedule Apache Spark jobs without the overhead of creating and maintaining Spark clusters.
 With Cloudera Data Engineering, you define virtual clusters with a range of CPU and memory resources, and the cluster scales up and down as needed to run your Spark workloads, helping to control your cloud costs.